antarctica/packer-vm-templates/README.md

 A subset of [Packer](http://www.packer.io/) templates from the [Bento](https://github.com/opscode/bento) project, customised to remove all but essential packages and use the English - Great Britain locale.

-Artefact's produced from these templates are made available publicly as Vagrant base boxes and OVA files.
+Artefact's produced from these templates are made available publicly as Vagrant base boxes and OVA files, and privately as DigitalOcean images.

-* Artefact's created by these templates **MAY** be used for production
+* Artefact's created by these templates **MAY** be used for production, providing you understand the risks when doing so
 * Artefact's created by these templates **SHOULD NOT** be accessible on the public internet

 ## Vagrant base boxes